How to use recycled plastic products in building and construction

 The construction industry, in some form or another, has existed since the earliest records of mankind.
 From the building of the pyramids to the Burj Khalifa, countless workers have used an exorbitant amount of materials to erect such large-scale buildings, but are we still using the same types of materials today?
 Starting with traditional materials like wood, and moving to the widespread use of plastic in the 1960s, the evolution of building materials has long been a way for the industry to innovate and grow.

-In the 21st century, there is increased pressure to deliver construction projects using materials that are not only cost-effective, but also climate-effective.
+In the 21st century, there is increased pressure to deliver construction projects using materials that are not only cost-effective but also climate-effective.
 Construction materials must now be chosen in consideration for the environmental impact they cause.
-And as owners and developers face more and more scrutiny from eco-conscious consumers, their decisions around construction contracts are likely to be influenced by whether a company is making choices that support the fight against climate change.
+As owners and developers face more and more scrutiny from eco-conscious consumers, their decisions around construction contracts are likely to be influenced by whether a company is making choices that support the fight against climate change.

 Recycled plastic products, however, might be the solution that balances sustainability and performance.
 Despite the common understanding around the environmental impact of plastics, recycled plastic products are actually more sustainable than traditional ‘natural’ materials like wood.